realtimschmidt/bloccit/README.md

 A Reddit replica to teach the fundamentals of web development and Rails.

 # Prerequisites
-Ruby, Rails, Rspec, understanding of MVC, understanding of CRUD
+Ruby, Rails, Rspec, understanding of MVC, understanding of CRUD.

 Be sure to checkout the Gemfile and install the same Gems before starting.